Green-2/BloomFilterClassProject/README.md

     }
 ```

-The hash function does nothing really special.
+The hash function doesn't really do anything special.
 It takes java's ``.hash()`` and multiplies it by ``n``, except for negative
 integers, where it first multiplies it by a prime number, so that opposite numbers don't have the same hash.

 ## Benchmarking the filters

 > First, what does it mean ?
-> For this project, we want to measure how long operations take to execute, and the error rate (False positive) filters
+> For this project, we want to measure the time it takesfor the operations to run, and the error rate (False positive)
-> have.
+> filters have.
 >
 > That's to say, we want to know which of them is the most efficient (takes the the least amount of time)
+> and which one is the least susceptible to return False positives.
 >

 All benchmarks — be they JMH or error rate, are done in the [MyBenchmark](src/main/java/benchmark/MyBenchmark.java)